Results 91 to 100 of 209 | « previous | next »

 - Complete MathSmart. by Popular Book Company (Canada) Ltd.;

-A curriculum-based math skills book for children in grade four.
-Topics include addition, subtraction, multiplication, division, equations, graphs and more.
+A curriculum-based math skills book for children in grade two.
+Topics include addition and subtraction to 100, multiplication, division, and more.
 Includes step-by-step explanations and math tips as well as two assessment tests and answers.LSC

 - Subjects: Mathematics; Mathematics; Mathematics; Mathematics; Arithmetic;